pdfernhout/mithril-gitter-archiver-and-viewer/README.md

 ## Usage

 First, on your command line from the project root directory:
-> $ node server.js
+> node server.js

-Then, in your browser:
+Then, in your browser, navigate to:
 > http://localhost:8444/viewer.html

 ## License: